Asparagus with pasta with the perfect hint of saffron is just delicious.

 Happy Spring to asparagus lovers everywhere!

-If you enjoy this delicious saffron pasta recipe with prunes, look at my other recipes.
+If you enjoy this delicious saffron pasta recipe with asparagus, look at my other recipes.

 Asparagus and Saffron Farfalle Pasta

-- 2 strips bacon 2 strips bacon, nicely cooked and crumbled
+- 2 strips bacon, nicely cooked and crumbled

 - Peel the bottom of the asparagus spears and slice the spears on rounds.